fcerbell/fcerbell.github.io/_drafts/en/2016-04-10-NoSQLReportingIntroduction.md

 Whatever the database technology is, there is a business application using it and there is most of the time a reporting need on the business data.
-I will try to introduce how to design reporting data, the concepts are applicable to relational SQL databases and to non-relational NOSQL databases either.
+I will try to introduce how to design a reporting architecture, the concepts are applicable to relational SQL databases and to non-relational NOSQL databases either.
 There are two distinct reporting needs : the operational reporting, which applies to live operational data to create operational reports such as invoices, order forms, assets inventories, and so on, and the business intelligence reporting which is higher level reporting to give trends and to help people to take decisions.
 In this first post, I'll try to explain the reporting general concepts.

 * TOC